karmab/kcli/doc/index.rst

     xxx:
      password: ?secret

-You will put the real password in your secrets file this way:
+You would then put the real password in your secrets file this way:

 ::